Frequently asked questions about Asia Cup CompetitionLast updated 19 July 2018.

 A: The Problem for the competition is released in April every year.
 The specific release date of the problem and opening date of the team registration for the current season will be announced on this website.
 We do not at any point accept clarifications from participants.
 Per the rules, the committee might however release a list of supplementary facts, which the participants can use in their arguments.

 A: The committee provides financial support to teams having difficulty with funding themselves in attending the oral rounds.
-The amount to be awarded, the maximum of which is 200 thousand JPY, will be decided based on the result of the memorial rounds and multiple other factors.
-This however should not be taken as a guarantee that teams advancing will definitely receive financial support from the committee, and each team must be prepared to attend the oral rounds even without the committee’s assistance.
+The amount to be awarded will be decided based on the result of the memorial rounds and multiple other factors including availability of funds.
+Teams should not expect to receive a full compensation for necessary costs; assistance through our financial support program usually covers your expenses only partially.
+Moreover, this should not be taken as a guarantee that teams advancing will definitely receive financial support from the committee, and each team must be prepared to attend the oral rounds even without the committee’s assistance

 Q: Team Registration Fee for Asia Cup Competition